 Michelangelo used the nude form to reveal the beauty of the human form and bring glory to God, the creator of man.

 What is the motivation behind the creation of pornography?
-It is solely for the purpose of generating sexual lust in the viewer.
+Is it to demonstrate the beauty of the human body and bring glory to God or is it solely for the purpose of generating sexual lust in the viewer?
+It is clear that the motivation is the second option.
 In contrast to the motivation of Michelangelo, it is to conceal the beauty of God’s design, and make the person in the pornographic work nothing more than an object to achieve the sexual gratification of the viewer.

-The reality of this difference is confirmed by a quote of Ravi Zacharias in the same video below.
-Ravi says,
+The reality of this difference is confirmed by a quote I heard and wrote down some years back:

 "I don't know anyone whom I have met whose marriage broke up because he went to see museums and art galleries quite often.
 But I do know a lot of people whose marriages have collapsed because of the erotic escapes into a mindset that no one human being can ultimately satisfy."